diskoverdata/diskover-docs/source_files/install_elasticsearch_linux_cluster.md

 ```
 cluster.initial_master_nodes: ["esnode1", "esnode2", "esnode3"]
 ```
->Note: after the cluster starts, comment this line out on each node.
+> _Note:_ After the cluster starts, comment this line out on each node.

 🔴 &nbsp; Open firewall ports for Elasticsearch (if using firewall):
 ```